 Ghostwriters are the unnamed writers behind much of the online web content that you see or read on many websites.
 And while they do write so much of the web content they are often very underpaid compared to named writers.

 However, that doesn’t mean you should not consider being a ghostwriter.
-The trick to having a decent paying career as a ghostwriter is being an effective writer and marketing yourself well.
+The trick to having a decent paying career as a ghostwriter is being an effective freelance writer and marketing yourself well.

-Just remember those low paying jobs today could become much higher paying ones later on.
-Writing is a job where you have to pay your dues and work your way up from the lower paying ranks to the better paying jobs.
+Just remember those low-paying jobs today could become much higher paying ones later on.
+Writing is a job where you have to pay your dues and work your way up from the lower-paying ranks to the better-paying jobs.

 Learning how to edit your own work in order to be a more effective writer is very important for any writer including the aspiring ghostwriter.
 People prefer pieces with little to no mistakes because it makes the named person look like a better writer.

 Continue to write articles and pieces to be published under your own name in order to have examples of your own work to show to potential clients.
-Every writer needs a good portfolio as effective marketing.
+Every writer needs a good portfolio for effective marketing.

 Becoming an effective ghostwriter is about being able to make your clients happy.
 If you’re writing for a magazine, website or blog, make sure you understand the required style so that your work matches their writing style.